will-scotts/Will-Scott-Portfolio/README.md

 # How to Run

-The easiet way to run all of the projects is to download them.
+The easiet way to run all of the projects is to download them by clicking on a file and downloading the raw file.